 Oncologist, radiation: a doctor trained in cancer treatment using radiation therapy

 Oncologist, surgical: a doctor who performs biopsies and other surgical procedures specifically related to cancer.
 A surgical oncologist who treats cancers of the prostate, bladder, kidney and testis is also known as a urologic oncologist.
 Surgical oncologists may also treat cancers with hormonal therapy and immunotherapy.

-Orchiectomy: surgical removal of the testes
+Orchiectomy: removal of the testes by surgery

-Palpation: a simple technique in which a doctor presses on the surface of the body to feel the organs or tissues underneath
+Palpation: a technique in which a doctor presses on the surface of the body to feel the organs or tissues underneath

 Pathologist: a doctor who specializes in analyzing tissue samples.
 In the case of prostate cancer, the doctor can examine prostate tissue samples under a microscope to detect the cellular makeup of the tumor, whether the cancer is localized or has the potential to spread, and how quickly it is growing.
 Pathologists can detect subtle differences in cancer cells that help your surgeon and oncologist confirm the diagnosis.

 Perineum: the area between the scrotum and anus

 Permanent radioactive seed implants: a form of radiation therapy for prostate cancer in which radioactive implants (iodine-125) are implanted into the prostate gland using ultrasound guidance.
 The implants remain in place permanently, and become inactive after about 10 months.
 This technique allows for delivery of a high dose of radiation to the prostate with limited effect to surrounding tissues (see also: Brachytherapy).

 Peyronie's disease: a condition that causes buildup of plaques and scarring along the walls of the erectile tissue of the penis.
 This condition causes curvature of the penis, especially when erect.